-Objective: To involve the public in all of the MPO core functions continue to facilitate the two-way exchange of information between CORE MPO and the general public on transportation matters as outlined in the adopted CORE MPO Participation Plan (PP) and Title VI Program.
+Objective: To involve the public in all of the MPO core functions, continue to facilitate the two-way exchange of information between CORE MPO and the general public on transportation matters as outlined in the adopted CORE MPO Participation Plan (PP) and Title VI Plan.
 Maintain the CORE MPO website.
 Make available transportation planning data and information for the general public; provide data and analysis on request to local government agencies; meet with community groups and individuals on request; prepare newsletters, flyers and newspaper inserts for free distribution and web posting.

 Previous Work: This is an ongoing annual activity.
-The FY 2019 staff activities are listed below.
+The FY 2020 staff activities are listed below.

-- O Staff maintained the Participation Plan (PP) document and recorded meeting attendance to measure participation effectiveness. - o Staff started the revisions/amendments to the Participation Plan based on the participation process assessments of the 2045 MTP Update and other public involvement activities since 2016. - o Staff continued to support the Citizen's Advisory Committee (CAC). - o Staff hosted orientation sessions for new MPO Board and advisory committee members. - o Staff continued to maintain neighborhood and media contact information. - O Staff provided various planning and project information at the request of the general public and various local governments and agencies. - o Staff worked on re-design and re-launch of the MPC and MPO websites. - o Staff continually updated the MPO website to provide the most current planning documents and meeting materials.
-16
+- Staff completed updates to the Participation Plan (PP) document based on the participation process assessments of the 2045 MTP Update and other public involvement activities since 2016. - Staff recorded meeting attendance to measure participation effectiveness. - Staff continued to support the Citizen's Advisory Committee (CAC). - Staff worked with the appointing agencies to fill the vacant seats on CAC. - o Staff hosted orientation sessions for new MPO Board and advisory committee members. - o Staff continued to maintain neighborhood and media contact information. - Staff provided various planning and project information at the request of the general public and various local governments and agencies. - Staff continually updated the MPO website to provide the most current planning documents and meeting materials.16

 Project Description and Schedule: This is an annual activity.
-MPO staff will do the following in FY 2020.
+MPO staff will do the following in FY 2021.

-FY 2020 Activities Target Schedule (July 1, 2019 - June 30, 2020) Provide the interface between the metropolitan transportation planning process and the local community as stated in the CORE MPO PP. 17 This includes o raising citizens' level of understanding of the CORE MPO transportation planning process through continued education and outreach; and Ongoing o ensuring that the citizens have been provided with adequate, appropriate and meaningful opportunities to participate in the decision-making process.
+FY 2021 Activities Target Schedule (July 1, 2020 - June 30, 2021) Provide the interface between the metropolitan transportation planning process and the local community as stated in the CORE MPO PP. 17 This includes raising citizens' level of understanding of the CORE MPO transportation planning process through continued education and outreach; and Ongoing ensuring that the citizens have been provided with adequate, appropriate and meaningful opportunities to participate in the decision-making process.
+Promote and protect the CORE MPO name and mark to enhance public understanding of the MPO and its purpose.
+Ongoing

 16 Note that final plan documents are posted on the website as soon as they are completed.
 In some instances, changes made due to comments received during the public review and comment period may require minor revisions that do not affect the substance of the plan after plan adoption.
 This is noted on the website and is not a deficiency of the website, but a reflection of a robust public involvement process and the exemplary responsiveness of the CORE MPO and its staff to an inclusive 3-C planning process.
 17 Note that major planning initiatives such as the Metropolitan Transportation Plan Update and strategic planning studies typically include an extensive public participation effort that is often separate from this task.